Mcdostone/nom-config-in/README.md

 </p>

-**This parser is not actively maintened** since it has been replaced by Kconfig.
+**This parser is not actively maintained** since it has been replaced by [Kconfig](https://www.kernel.org/doc/html/next/kbuild/kconfig-language.html).
 This library has been tested from linux kernel [1.0](https://cdn.kernel.org/pub/linux/kernel/v1.0/) to [2.5.44](https://cdn.kernel.org/pub/linux/kernel/v2.5/) (542 versions).

 A Config.in file looks like this: